threedi/submodel/README.md

 Optional:
 * Subareas layer name; will be used as layer name in case subareas_path is of format geopackage (.gpkg).
 * Calculation grid cells layer name; will be used as layer name in case calculation_grid_cells_path is of format geopackage (.gpkg).
+* Isolated 1D; will be used to set the calculation type of the 1D water system outside the model domain to isolated.
+If not set, the 1D water system is deleted.

 ## Usage
 The step-by-step approach is: